 The 2022 edition of Greater Palm Springs Pride, the largest LGBTQ event in the Southern California oasis, will take place on November 5 & 6.
 The Festival Marketplace runs both days, along Palm Canyon Drive in the heart of downtown, combining exhibitors, multiple entertainment venues, activities, sponsor pavilions, a food court, retail shopping, and restaurants.
 This is the 36th anniversary of Pride, as spectators will once again gather along the palm tree-lined streets to cheer and celebrate the Greater Palm Springs Pride Parade contingents on Sunday morning.

-Palm Springs Pride also lights up Arenas Road, the center of activity for gay establishments like Chill Bar, Hunters, Streetbar, Blackbook, Eagle 501, Bear Wear, Gay Mart USA, and more, all conveniently located steps from the rest of the festival along Palm Canyon Drive.
+Palm Springs Pride also lights up Arenas Road, the center of activity for gay establishments like Chill Bar, Hunters, Streetbar, Blackbook, Bear Wear, Gay Mart USA, and more, all conveniently located steps from the rest of the festival along Palm Canyon Drive.
 With multiple stages for entertainment by DJs and performers both local and of international renown, Palm Springs Pride is the big annual party for a community that is known for being gay-friendly year-round.
 Current Mayor Lisa Middleton was first elected to the City Council in 2017 and became the first openly transgender mayor in California in 2021.

 DESERT HOT SPRINGS PRIDE FESTIVAL | 2023

 Also in the fall, Diversity DHS is planning their 5th annual Pride Festival for Desert Hot Springs, featuring community services, retail items, art, local businesses and information organizations.
 Previous years have hosted live entertainment, food, even face painting and arts & crafts in their Kids Zone.
 In the past, this event was held at Cabot’s Pueblo Museum, but planners say a new location for the upcoming festival will be announced soon.